-- 9. Accessory structures should replicate the architectural style of the existing house with respect to materials, fenestration, roof patterns etc., though architectural details such as corbels, pilasters or molding should be replicated with less detail on accessory structures. - 10.
+- 9. Accessory structures should always be diminutive in height width and area in comparison to the existing primary structure. - 10.
+Accessory structures should replicate the architectural style of the existing house with respect to materials, fenestration, roof patterns etc., though architectural details such as corbels, pilasters or molding should be replicated with less detail on accessory structures. - 11.
 Modifications to existing garages, carriage houses or accessory structures that would involve a loss of significant architectural details pursuant to the Rehabilitation Guidelines should be avoided.
-Special attention should be paid to preserving existing historic garage doors where they exist. - 11.
-Changes in garage roof heights, when found to be appropriate, should not be street-visible and should not remove historic architectural details.
+Special attention should be paid to preserving existing historic garage doors where they exist.